 We are heading into October and the Santa Ana winds will be here soon, so this is a perfect time for Hayward Navigator pool cleaner maintenance.
 The Hayward Navigator is a great automatic swimming pool cleaner, so let’s look at a few tips.

-The first thing you have to know is that there are a lot of movable parts inside this Hayward Navigator, so pool cleaner maintenance can be challenging.
+There are a lot of movable parts inside this Hayward Navigator, so pool cleaner maintenance can be challenging.
 I would definitely recommend letting your Newport Beach pool service or pool store for pool cleaner maintenance.

 Hayward Navigator has Many Movable Parts